tacobayle/aviNsx/README.md

 - All the paramaters/variables are stored in variables.tf

 ## Use the the terraform plan to:
-- Create a new folder
+- Create new folders in vSphere
 - Spin up n Avi Controller - count based on var.controller.count
 - Spin up n backend VM(s) - count based on the length of var.backendIps - Assign  NSXT tag
 - Spin up n client server(s) - count based on the length of var.clientIps - while true ; do ab -n 1000 -c 1000 https://a.b.c.d/ ; done